joshuaar/CIM-Scripts/README.md

 ##Programs with CLI's

-Some of these have CLI's associated with them.
+Some of these have command line interfaces associated with them.
 These are:

 - fasta2list.py
 - pepKineticModel.py